RicoSuter/Namotion.Messaging/README.md

 ## Extensibility

-Extensibility - e.g. JSON serialization - is achieved with interceptors by wrapping publisher and receiver methods with custom code.
+Extensibility, for example custom dead letter queues or large message handling, is achieved with interceptors which wrap publisher and receiver methods with custom code.
 These interceptors are added with the `With*` extension methods described below.
+Custom interceptors can easily implemented with the `MessagePublisher<T>` and `MessageReceiver<T>` classes.

 ## Core packages